If you are a DJ, or if you want to become a DJ, YouTube can be a great platform to build your brand and gather your fans.

 Your basic gear will contain a (virtual DJ) mixing desk and 2 audio devices.

 Although you could choose to use a simple cd player or iPod, you will have more control over your total mix when you have the ability to speed up and slow down the music.

-This can be done with special cd players or special software on your laptop (Like Atomix Virtual DJ). both of them will have the opportunity to slow down and speed up a song so that it becomes easier to create a steady beat/pulse and switch different songs.
+This can be done with special CD players or special software on your laptop (Like Atomix Virtual DJ).
+Both of them will have the opportunity to slow down and speed up a song, so it becomes easier to create a steady beat/pulse and switch different songs.

 If you go the DIY route and make your own music, you will also need software to create those awesome beat drops, super leads and fat basses.

 There are different types of software on the market that can help you with that, like Ableton Live or Traktor Pro for example.
 Both of the software bundles come with a ton of samples (snippets of sound) to start making some basic beats and grooves.

 Whichever route you go, there is still one thing that you should master.